 As a RF IC design engineer, you will be a key member of a small RFIC team, researching, designing and bringing the next-generation wireless SoCs into high-volume production at advanced CMOS technology nodes.
 Responsibilities include: - Design of analog and/or RFIC blocks. - Overseeing the layout and verifying the design to ensure a successful tape-out. - Testing the design and debugging the issues that may arise from early development stages through productization. - Working with the system group to define the requirements for RF and baseband blocks based on the system requirements. - Working with the technology team to understand the capabilities and limits of the technology node to achieve the optimum performance.

 Education & Experience

-- BSEE is required.
-MSEE/Ph.
-D is preferred Apple is an equal opportunity employer that is committed to inclusion and diversity.
+- Apple is an equal opportunity employer that is committed to inclusion and diversity.
 We also take affirmative action to offer employment and advancement opportunities to all applicants, including minorities, women, protected veterans, and individuals with disabilities.
 Apple will not discriminate or retaliate against applicants who inquire about, disclose, or discuss their compensation or that of other applicants.